Paula's Body Shop

 Synthetic or Chemical Intolerance: This conversation usually coincides with the sensitivity one: it begins with, “I can’t take this or that medication” and ends with a discussion of how sensitive individuals tend to have issues with all things synthetic.
 In an effort to open their eyes about where the synthetics are, I mention a few of the basics: Now that the pharmaceutical industry owns most of the major supplement companies and have begun replacing once natural ingredients with synthetic ones (like vitamin E – d-tocopherol vs. dl-tocopherol), more people are often reporting an “allergy” to vitamins.
 Synthetic hormones tend to cause problems regardless of sensitivity, but natural bio-available hormones do not.
 Artificial sweeteners are used by many sugar-addicted sensitives to help them cope with their sugar-loving guilt, yet these synthetic sweeteners are only adding to their health problems and pain.

 Electrical Sensitivities: This is a subject all its own and I no longer advise on it, professionally, but suffice to say these clients tend to work or live in areas of high electro-magnetic fields of varying sources.
+For certain the installation of a high-powered, 5G-ready cable modem caused instant lung illness in this author and clinician.
 Try these tips for reducing your electromagnetic load.

 Cellular Dehydration: The ultimate commonality in FM individuals is what I refer to as, “a form of cellular dehydration.”
 I say this because this is what the scientific community needs to investigate and give a name to.
-When they do this, I am confident that they will find that this cellular dehydration causes the “connective tissue disorder” that is now being erroneously referred to as Fibromyalgia.
-Please note that electrical fields, sugars, and caffeine are dehydrating.
+When they do this, it is possible that they will find that this cellular dehydration causes the “connective tissue disorder” that is now being erroneously referred to as Fibromyalgia.
+Please note that electrical fields, rf-radiation, sugars, and caffeine are dehydrating.
+A whole new level of dehydration struck my home when smart meters were installed.

 FIBROMYALGIA IS A CONNECTIVE TISSUE DISORDER

 Connective tissue exists throughout the body.
 It not only wraps every muscle fiber the same way that a transparent, tough film wraps a chicken breast, but also wraps every other tissue, organ, and gland in the body and fills the spaces in between and even our bones are connective tissue, albeit denser and more mineralized.
 Connective tissue is called such because every molecule of it, from the connective tissue in your big toe to the connective tissue in the back of your head – is connected, literally.
 Most of us are familiar with the body’s primary communication system: the nervous system.
-I believe and now scientists are beginning to believe that the connective tissue system is the premier - or wireless - communication system of the body.
-I take it one step further and see it as the communication bridge between the physical body and the energy - or bioelectrical - body.
-It has already been proved that the human body has both a physical and an energetic component.
-A scientific understanding of how the energy body works is for our future researchers to discover, but I will guarantee you that the connective tissue system of the body will play a significant role.
+Well, our nerves end in our connective tissue.
+I believe, and now scientists are beginning to believe, that the connective tissue system is the premier - or wireless - communication system of the body.
+Neuroscience and at least one neurosurgeon I encountered understand that we are electrical beings.
+I take it one step further and see it as the communication bridge between the physical body and the energy - or bioelectrical - body - something that is fueled by our emotional brain.
+Note that we can live without our logical brain, but not our emotional brain.
+A scientific understanding of how the energy body works is for our future researchers to discover, but I will guarantee you that the connective tissue system of the body will play a significant role, as will our emotional brain center.
 And, it is when this connective tissue becomes disturbed at the fibrillar and water level that people begin to experience the myriad of symptoms such as with FM sufferers.

 Dehydration also occurs when ingesting sugars, (including starches in grains and vegetables,) alcohol, and caffeine.
-Dehydration can also result from an over-active immune system such as one dealing with allergies, stress, and the need to detoxify the body from rising synthetic chemicals.
+Dehydration can also result from an over-active immune system such as one dealing with allergies, pathological emotional and mental stress, and the need to detoxify the body from rising synthetic chemicals.

 When the body’s connective tissue system begins to dehydrate, not only is communication going to break down, but the connective tissue, itself, is going to harden.
 Under normal circumstances, this occurs over decades and is referred to as “the aging process”.
-In today’s world with the incredible onslaught against the body of so many pollutants in our air, water, food supply, and the invisible realm of technology wave patterns, this aging process is accelerating at an alarming rate and is sometimes mislabeled as Fibromyalgia.
+In today’s world with the incredible onslaught against the body of so many pollutants in our air, water, food supply, the invisible realm of technology wave patterns, and the prevalence of cluster B personalities allowed to be in charge of living things, this aging process is accelerating at an alarming rate and is sometimes mislabeled as Fibromyalgia.

 More women suffer from FM than men — probably due to the fact that women tend to be more sensitive than men.
 But the tide is changing.
 In my practice I am seeing more men, sensitive men, with this disorder.
 Perhaps, when enough men begin complaining, the syndrome will be taken more seriously and real research will begin on the phenomena.
 Politics aside…